danse-inelastic/pyre/docs/pyreBasics.rst

 Constructions of pyre applications are very similar to constructions of pyre components.
-Here is
-`an example <tutorials/greet.py>`_
+Here is `an example <tutorials/greet.py>`_ .
-.

 Instead of subclassing pyre.components.Component.Component, you need to subclass pyre.applications.Script.Script.
-Other than that, all pyre applications must declare method "main", which is like the "main" function in c/c++.
+Other than that, all pyre applications must declare a method called "main", which is like the "main" function in c/c++.